|Dr. Aubrey Miller from NIEHS presents the|

 But responding to a disaster is all-consuming.
 The response is not set up to do research.
 So a goal of DR2 is to fill this gap by figuring out how to do well-designed and effectively executed research in and after an emergency.
 The program aims to assemble tools in a ready-to-go toolkit.
 Epidemiological tools, bio-specimen kits, and environmental sampling tools are being developed to quickly initiate studies after a disaster.

 (photo: Marilyn Hair)

 Dr. Miller said that one of the challenges in a disaster is coordination.
-No single agency or community has all the tools and information that are needed to respond to a disaster.
+No single agency or community has all the tools and information needed to respond to a disaster.
 A multitude of public and private agencies must coordinate efforts.

 Also, community involvement is essential.
 Listening to and addressing community concerns and questions builds cooperation and trust, increases the chance that the right questions are being asked, and offers an opportunity to collect on-the-ground information.
-DR2 emphases community engagement, helping to apply scientific research to help communities.
+DR2 emphasizes community engagement, helping to apply scientific research to help communities.
 It's a chance to protect communities.